andyjchan/andyjchan/README.md

 ## Name - Jechan An
 ## Affiliated School - AI/SW department of Gachon University
 I am learning how to use GitHub through Open Source SW class.
 I am planning to study programming hard and upload various projects.
-Thank you!
+Thank you!!😁

 <!--
 **andyjchan/andyjchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.